HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/advanced/2021-06-01-attacks-on-blockchain.md

 layout: post
 type: intro
 title: "Attacks on Blockchain"
-description: "We explain the most common attack scenarios on public blockchains and how their risk can be mitigated."
+description: "The Horizen Academy is a free educational platform on blockchain technology, cryptocurrency, and privacy.
+In this article, you will learn the most common attack scenarios on public blockchains and how their risk can be mitigated."
 permalink: /technology/advanced/attacks-on-blockchain/
 topic: technology
 level: advanced